 What are Labour's plans for the private rented sector?

-With a current lead in the polls, what would be the Labour party's plans for the private rented sector if it were to win a general election?
+With opinion polls putting Labour ahead of the Conservative party, what would be Labour's plans for the private rented sector if it were to win the next general election?

 A new renters' charter promised

-Labour has revealed its plans for rental reform through a renters' charter.
+In September 2022, Labour revealed its plans for rental reform through a renters' charter.
 The party would publish a white paper in its first weeks in power, and would consult on how to stabilise rent increases with industry groups.
 The charters' proposals would then be put to a vote within 100 days of winning a general election.

 The Shadow Secretary of State for Levelling Up, Lisa Nandy, says: "For private renters we will tilt the balance of power back to you through a powerful new renters’ charter and a new decent homes standard – written into law."